About 'Destination Dubbo: International Ready'

 The reclamation and development of a public heritage plaza at Old Dubbo Gaol, Dubbo’s second most popular attraction, the construction of a Wiradjuri Tourism Centre and Park and the activation of the Macquarie Foreshore as a cultural events precinct in Dubbo’s CBD will create a year-round destination for visitation based on an improved and culturally-rewarding visitor experience.

 Each project has been informed and refined through broad and targeted community and industry consultation.
 Local, regional and national specialist contractors have been engaged to provide services.

 Budget: Destination Dubbo – International Ready has secured the accumulative funds of $13,583,760.

 Funding: Funding for ‘Destination Dubbo – International Ready’ has been secured through Restart NSW ($10,147,000) with a co-contribution from Dubbo Regional Council ($2,536,760) along with the NSW Stronger Communities Fund ($900,000).

-Learn more about each project here:
+Further details on each project here:

 Tender awarded for Wiradjuri Tourism Centre

 Local artists invited to attend Kinetic Art competition workshop.